chidiwilliams/buzz/docs/docs/usage/live_recording.md

 1. Install [VB CABLE](https://vb-audio.com/Cable/) as virtual audio device.

 2. Configure using Windows Sound settings.
-Right click on the speaker icon in the system tray and select "Open Sound settings".
-In the "Choose your output device" dropdown select "CABLE Input" to send all system sound to the virtual device or use "Advanced sound options" to spelect application that will output theit sound to this device.
+Right-click on the speaker icon in the system tray and select "Open Sound settings".
+In the "Choose your output device" dropdown select "CABLE Input" to send all system sound to the virtual device or use "Advanced sound options" to select application that will output their sound to this device.

 ### Record audio playing from computer (Linux)